 Tom whisked us into the special airport lounge for people who know how to travel.
 An oasis in the frantic world of airports.
 Us normal people don’t even know these little oasis’s are there at the back of airports.
 No noise, nice food if you are hungry and great seats.. such bliss after such a long trip.
 Apparently there were showers and a gym if we were so inclined.
 We were not.

-The farm is about a half hour drive from Wichita and we arrived in the dark, so we couldn’t the see the size of it but knowing that farms in England generally are a few acres I was not prepared for how big it actually is.
+The farm is about a half-hour drive from Wichita and we arrived in the dark, so we couldn’t see the size of it but knowing that farms in England generally are a few acres I was not prepared for how big it actually is.
 More like half a county to our little city minds!!

 Poet is the Cat who is o.k. with us, but the other cat Nicky, who is so very beautiful…. is also very wary, as again this cat was rescued.
-Once again we have come across this strange dichotomy here in the States of meeting so many people who have rescue dogs and cats and so there are people with such big hearts who open their homes to these damaged little beings, but I wonder about the other side of that coin of the people who damaged them so badly.
+Once again we have come across this strange dichotomy here in the States of meeting so many people who have rescue dogs and cats and so there are people with such big hearts who open their homes to these damaged little beings, they take the time to look after them, to help them get through whatever pain they have been suffering.
+Sometimes though, it can all be a bit too much, they need extra help through things like CBD (you can find out more about cbd dogs here), other times they just need a gentle and a loving family, these people are doing great things, but I wonder about the other side of that coin of the people who damaged them so badly.

 Tom and Candace told us that when they first rescued Nicky the poor kitty had a swollen lip.
 It can be scary when a cat has a swollen lower lip, but the vet put their mind at ease and told them the swelling was probably caused by a fight with another cat.
 Within a few days, the swelling had subsided so the vet was probably right.
 Cats can be feisty when left to their own devices, but it was reassuring to know that Nicky made a full recovery.